mrpedrobraga/mrpedrobraga.github.io/nano/articles/operations.md

 ## Operations

+A single value IS an expression... but more complex expressions require operations.

 I already sneaked in some "operations" into the previous section.
 They are simple to understand.

 ```nano
 2 + 2
 # ^ look at the "+" operator
 ```

-An operation can aggregate multiple values onto an 'expression'.
-That 'expression' will be computed when your program runs and generate a new value.
+An operation can aggregate multiple values onto an expression.
+That expression will be computed when your program runs and generate a new value.

 ```nano
   2